 Banks, credit unions, and others who provide financial services today have a tough challenge on their hands; figuring out how to deliver the best service while also achieving the highest possible operational efficiency.
 The challenge in almost any industry, however, it’s at an extreme in financial services.
 That is the reason financial organizations constantly expand service portfolios through mergers & acquisitions, and by adding more and more kinds of loans and other services to their product lines to stay competitive.

 The result is intense pressure on customer-facing employees to keep up with a growing number of often-complex, always-changing offerings.
 For instance, when a potential customer comes looking for guidance on any banking operation such as during the opening of an account or applying for a loan, the representative should be equipped to quickly provide current, accurate information.
 The representative is likely to be working from any one of a number of branch locations, far from the main office would further complicate the achievement of effective customer service goals.

 When the support agents have too many calls scheduled and they don't have a proper place to find the relevant information, the agent quality is considerably affected resulting in a frustrated consumer.

 A support agent might have to search from a vast and complicated database for the requisite knowledge which increases the handle and hold time.

 When the platforms for self-service are not properly supported with a robust knowledge base, it results in an unsatisfied customer.
-Therefore, a knowledge base for providing self-service facilities to customers is mandatory in the financial institutes.
+Therefore, a knowledge base system for providing self-service facilities to the customers is mandatory in financial institutes.

-The finance sector updates every moment and notification delayed in such a volatile market is always unwelcomed, thus requiring a centralized organization of correct information.
+The finance sector updates every moment and notification delayed in such a volatile market is always unwelcomed, thus requiring a centralized organization of correct information in a knowledge base.